 Delta State University accepts the Free Application for Federal Student Aid for all types of Title IV financial aid.
-This application is available in the Office of Student Financial Assistance on campus or on the web at www.fafsa.ed.gov.
+This application is available on the web at www.fafsa.ed.gov.

 Students must list Delta State University (002403) on the application to insure that the DSU Financial Aid Office receives notification of their interest in receiving financial aid funds.